 What's a Helm plugin, then?
 Good question.

-With helm-secrets, the values can be stored encrypted in Helm charts.
-However, the plugin does not handle the encryption/decryption operations itself; it offloads and delegates the cryptographic work to another tool: SOPS
+With the helm-secrets plugin, Helm chart values can be stored encrypted.
+However, the plugin does not handle the encryption/decryption operations itself; it offloads the cryptographic work to another tool: SOPS.

-SOPS, short for Secrets OPerationS, is an open-source text file editor by Mozilla that encrypts/decrypts files automatically.
-With SOPS, when we write a file, SOPS automatically encrypts the file before saving it to the disk.
-For that, it uses the encryption key of our choice: this can be a PGP key, an AWS KMS key, or many others.
-To learn more about SOPS and its possible integrations with different encryption key service providers, read my other blog here:
+SOPS, short for Secrets OPerationS, is an open-source file editor by Mozilla (donated to CNCF in 2023) that encrypts/decrypts files automatically.
+With SOPS, when we write a file, it automatically encrypts the file before saving it to the disk, using encryption keys of our choice: PGP key, AWS KMS key, or many others.
+To learn more about SOPS and its integrations with different encryption key service providers, read my blog here:

-helm-secrets can also work in a "cloud" mode, where secrets are not stored in the Helm chart, but in a cloud secret manager.
-We then simply refer to the path of the secret in the cloud in the file, and the secret is automatically injected upon invoking helm install.
+It's worth mentioning that besides with SOPS, helm-secrets can also work in a "cloud" mode, where secrets are not stored encrypted in the Helm chart, but in a cloud secret manager.
+We then simply refer to the path of the secret in the cloud, and the secret is automatically injected upon invoking helm install.

-In this example, we will store encrypted secrets in the Helm charts.
-Since this relies on SOPS, we first need to install it.
-The easiest way to install SOPS is via brew:
+In this tutorial, we will store encrypted secrets (with PGP keys) in the Helm charts.
+First, we need to install SOPS.
+For macOS users, the easiest way to install SOPS is via brew:

 brew install sops

-For other OS users, refer to the official GitHub repo of SOPS.
+For other OS users, refer to the releases page of the official SOPS GitHub repo.

 Then, let's configure SOPS to use PGP keys for encryption: